 All Vaccines in the US have gone through months of clinical trials and have proved efficacy against all variants of COVID.
-In the states, we now have the Pfizer vaccine, which requires two doses.
+We now have the Pfizer vaccine in the states, which requires two doses.
 We also have the Johnson vaccine, which only has one dose and the Moderna vaccine.
 For readers across the pond, you’ll probably be more familiar with the Oxford University & AstraZeneca vaccine.

 There is also the Russian Sputnik vaccine, which was definitely rushed through development with questionable trials and results.
 It may satisfy agents at the border, but might not be that effective against COVID.

 The COVID vaccine is a preventative measure that helps to protect people from contracting the coronavirus.
 The vaccine is administered as an injection and is available through your healthcare provider.
 It’s important to make sure that you are up-to-date on your vaccinations, and be sure to bring your vaccination records with you when you visit the doctor.